 - Evolutionary Benefit It's possible that someone in a considerable amount of stress would struggle if they were also in the process of having a child.
 It's possible that as human beings evolved, those that weren't conceiving under extreme pressure were able to live longer and conceive later than those that could.
-Or perhaps it was valuable as a disincentive to cause partners stress, since child rearing is easier when partners are in less trouble.
+Or perhaps it was valuable as a disincentive to cause partners stress since child rearing is easier when partners are in less trouble.
 After billions of years, anything is possible.

 - Toxic to Conception On a related note, perhaps extreme anxiety reduces developmental health.
 If stress and anxiety have any effect on pregnancy health, then maybe the human body tries to avoid it until it's "ready."

 - Resource Use As amazing as the human body is, it has a limited amount of resources it can handle at any given time.
-We know that the brain actually takes resources away from certain parts of the body during anxiety (this is what causes indigestion - the body takes resources from digestion to help with anxiety).
+We know that the brain takes resources away from certain parts of the body during anxiety (this is what causes indigestion - the body takes resources from digestion to help with anxiety).
 It's possible that resources needed for conception are taken away as well.

 But all of these are simply guesses.
 The truth is that the reason anxiety causes infertility is simply unclear.
-Stress and anxiety wreak havoc on the body, and most likely it is a combination of many different issues that makes it harder to conceive.
+Stress and anxiety wreak havoc on the body, and most likely it is a combination of many different issues that make it harder to conceive.

 How to Relax to Get Pregnant

 But let's assume that anxiety is causing your infertility.
 How can you reduce anxiety so that you're more likely to conceive?
-The answer is fairly complicated, and related to what's going on in your life, but strongly consider the following:
+The answer is fairly complicated and related to what's going on in your life, but strongly consider the following:

 - Have Fun and Make Love Your lovemaking plays a role in your anxiety.
 It's great to keep to a calendar, but intimacy is also important for simply enjoying yourself, and making sure that you're engaged with your partner and enjoying yourselves.
-Lovemaking shouldn't be something you do as a chore, because once you take that anxiety reduction tool away you're left with one less way to stay relaxed and enjoy the moment.
+Lovemaking shouldn't be something you do as a chore because once you take that anxiety reduction tool away, you're left with one less way to stay relaxed and enjoy the moment.

 - Planning Fun/Distracting Activities When anxious, the human mind becomes your enemy.
 While stress can make you feel like you want to be alone, the reality is that anxiety causes thought processes to err towards the more negative thought.
-So making sure that you're keeping to a busy schedule and out having fun with friends and family is actually very important for anxiety reduction, relaxation, and ultimately conception.
+So making sure that you're keeping to a busy schedule and out having fun with friends and family is very important for anxiety reduction, relaxation, and ultimately conception.

-- Avoiding the Date Often this is easier said than done, but you should also make sure that you're not creating an arbitrary time table to get pregnant.
+- Avoiding the Date Often this is easier said than done, but you should also make sure that you're not creating an arbitrary timetable to get pregnant.
 Pregnancy isn't something you can rush, nor is it something you need to rush.
 Try to simply enjoy yourselves and see what happens while following your doctor's advice.

 Obviously these only scratch the surface.
 The key is to make sure that you're taking all the steps you need to control your anxiety, based on your symptoms and how they bother you.
 This is especially true if your anxiety is not fertility based, and if you've been struggling with anxiety for years.

-I've helped thousands of people struggling with anxiety daily overcome their symptoms starting with my free 7 minute anxiety test.
+I've helped thousands of people struggling with anxiety daily overcome their symptoms starting with my free 7-minute anxiety test.
 Learn more about your anxiety today.